Unbalanced-basis-misalignment tolerant measurement-device-independent quantum key distribution: Four-intensity decoy state method

-In practical systems, the decoy-state method \cite{hwang2003quantum,wang2005beating,lo2005decoy,yu2013three,yu2015statistical,zhou2016making} accompanying with coherent sources are widely employed as a substitute for the ideal single-photon source.
-Here we propose an efficient four-intensity decoy state method to against the non-asymptotic cases.
-In our method, Alice (Bob) randomly prepares phase randomized weak coherent with intensity $l$ ($r$) from a pre-decided set $\{\mu, \nu, \omega, o\}$ ($\{\mu', \nu', \omega', o\}$) where $\mu$ ($\mu'$) is defined as the signal state and others are decoy states.
-The decoy state $\nu > \omega$ and $o = 0$.
-If the signal state is selected, Alice (Bob) only selects the code basis, if other intensities are selected, they randomly select the two bases just like the single-photon protocol.
+The above proofs are based on the ideal single-photon source that is still not practically usable.
+The decoy-state method \cite{hwang2003quantum,wang2005beating,lo2005decoy,yu2013three,yu2015statistical,zhou2016making} accompanying with coherent sources is widely employed as a substitute for the ideal single-photon source.
+Here we propose an efficient four-intensity decoy state method to solve the non-asymptotic cases.
+In our method, Alice (Bob) randomly prepares phase randomized weak coherent states with intensity $l$ ($r$) from a pre-decided set $\{\mu, \nu, \omega, o\}$ ($\{\mu', \nu', \omega', o\}$) where $\mu$ ($\mu'$) is defined as the signal state and the others are decoy states, and the decoy states meet $\nu > \omega$ and $o = 0$.
+If the signal state is selected, Alice (Bob) only selects the code basis, and if other intensities are selected, they randomly select the two bases just like the single-photon protocol.
 The $N_{nm}^{lr}$, $n_{nm}^{lr}$, and $Q_{nm}^{lr} = n_{nm}^{lr}/N_{nm}^{lr}$ denote the number of pulses pairs, the number of successful event, and the gain respectively.
 The superscript $lr$ denotes Alice and Bob selects intensity $l$ and $r$ respectively, and the subscript $nm$ denotes Alice and Bob prepare $\ket{\varphi_n}$ and $\ket{\varphi'_m}$ respectively.
 As a countermeasure of statistical fluctuation, we define some joint events whose gains are

 and the corresponding yields of single-photon pairs are

 The upper and lower bounds of the yields $q_\alpha$ for $\alpha\in\{00,01,10,11,T_s,T_d,T0,T1,0T,1T,C\}$ are estimated by \cite{yu2015statistical,zhou2016making,lu2020efficient}